 No matter the workplace, there are always health and safety risks involved.
-Some jobs, however, include more hazards, for example working on the construction of a building.
+Some jobs, however, include more workplace hazards, for example constructing a building.
 Employers are required, by law, to create a workplace free of hazards for their employees and any third parties on site.
 But safety at work is not only a responsibility of an employer, employees also have a part to play.

 Employers are responsible for a safe workplace